 So – what is an Energy Statement?
 Essentially it’s a detailed report about how a planned development will meet the energy efficiency standards set by local planning authorities.
 For instance, if your local authority is covered by The London Plan, they will usually ask you for an Energy Statement.
 However, any local planning authority in the UK may ask you for one.

 Statements are often necessary to show the local planning authorities that your building will meet their energy efficiency requirements.
 Local authorities covered by The London Plan need Statements to show that the development meets the required 35% cut in carbon emissions.
 However, some local authorities within and outside of London may even go over and above these rules.

 Energy Statements With UKBC

 UKBC will contact your local authorities to find out what they require.
 Subsequently, you or your architect should provide our team with as much information as possible.
 This includes, but is not limited to:

 - Hot water systems

 - Percentage of low energy lighting

 - Information about how you will source materials

 Your local authority will often ask for an Energy Statement as part of a planning application.
-Therefore, you’ll usually organise to carry out an Energy Statement at design stage.
+Therefore, you’ll usually organise to carry out a Statement at design stage.

 At UKBC, we will do our best to provide you with the support and advice you need to make sure your planning application is successful.
 Therefore, our expertise and range of services means your project is in the best possible hands.
 However, should your Energy Statement not meet the requirements, our team can offer help and advice on how to improve.